linrunner/tlp-doc/settings/bc-vendors.rst

     a.
 Drivers that are maintained in the Linux kernel and shipped with each distribution.
 They are loaded automatically on supported laptops and do not require any user action.
     b.
-So-called "external kernel drivers", which are not part of the Linux kernel and require the user to install additional, distribution specific packages.
-This case applies to ThinkPads only and is described in :doc:`/installation/index`.
+So-called "external" or "out-of-tree" kernel drivers, which are not part of the Linux mainline kernel and require the user to install additional, distribution specific packages.

 Supported Hardware